LuisRodriguezDev/javascript-tutorial-es/1-js/04-object-basics/05-objeto-a-primitivo/article.md

-# Object to primitive conversion
+# Conversión de objeto a primitivo

 What happens when objects are added `obj1 + obj2`, subtracted `obj1 - obj2` or printed using `alert(obj)`?